Manikranth/Notes/Terraform/Notes.md

 ### **Terraform Registry**

-- The Terraform Registry is a repository of modules written by the Terraform community.
+- The Terraform Registry is a repository of modules the Terraform community writes.

 - The registry can help you get started with Terraform more quickly

-Basically therte are the mobules in the terraform server:
+Basically, they are the modules in the terraform server:

 ```hcl
 module "ec2-instance" {